mrsilver76/retrobat-runner/README.md

 To run or compile the code, you will need [AutoHotkey v2](https://www.autohotkey.com/) installed.

 The code is reasonably well documented and there are two variables that are easily configurable - how quickly you have to tap the buttons (`buttonTimer`) and whether the controllers rumble and the computer plays a sound when the combination is executed correctly (`confirmRumble`).

-If you want to work on the code and not keep running RetroBat all the time then set `testMode` to `1`.
+If you want to work on the code and not keep running RetroBat all the time then call the program with the `/test` command line argument and Notepad will be launched instead.

 ## Attribution